-Scotland needs innovative and integrated infrastructure to enable the delivery of goods in the most safe, sustainable and efficient way, and to link Scotland to international markets.
+Scotland needs innovative and integrated infrastructure to enable the delivery of goods in the most productive, strategic and green way, and to link Scotland to international markets.
 This must include long-term infrastructure plans, playing a key part in a UK logistics network and supporting the development and adoption of new technologies to support logistics efficiency.